Phobetor1/Schoegler-Murauer/index.md

 <details><summary>RESULTS</summary>
 <p>

-Rehabilitation using serious games led to significantly better improvements compared to conventional treatments.
-They highlighted that studies that were fulfilling eight or more neurorehabilitation principles had significant results.
-Serious games were effective in improving UL mototr function in both subacute and chronic stage after stroke, but no difference between these groups.
+The results clearly show that rehabilitation methods using serious games are more effective in improving UL motor function, activity and participation than conventional therapy, in both the subacute and chronic stage after stroke.
-An improvement in the rehabilitation was measured also for all components of the ICF-WHO.
+The authors highlight, that especially interventions following and fulfilling eight or more neurorehabilitation principles led to overall better improvement.
+Concluding it can be said that patients highly benefit from serious games in upper limb rehabilitation, especially when these interventions are specifically constructed following neurorehabilitation principles.

 </p>